Tong0720/STGAIN/README.md

 ## Train and Evaluation

+-Put the Action Genome in the dataloader file.
+-Run the scene_graph_train to get the graph.
 -The model can be trained by train.py.
-We trained the model on a dual RTX 2080ti.
 -The model can be evaluated by test.py.